Chastilock/chastilock-cardgame/README.md

 const lockConfig: LockConfig = {
   intervalMinutes: 30, // draw interval
   greensRequired: 10, // amount of green cards to find to unlock
+  initial: { // if min and max are set to the same values, then no random is applied when lock is reset / created.
-  initial: new CardMapping(initial), // initial card values.
+    min: new CardMapping(initial), // initial card values.
 Mostly required to perform a reset.
+All max values from the lock config.
+    max: new CardMapping(initial) // initial card values.
+Mostly required to perform a reset.
+All min values from the lock config.
+  }
   autoResets: {
     enabled: false // whether or not auto resets are enabled.
 Used for estimations.
   }